silash35/model-library/models/mechanical/pneumatic-control-valve/README.md

 | Deterministic × Stochastic               | **Deterministic**   |
 | Forced × Homogeneous                     | **Forced**          |

+## Books and Publications

+This model can be found in the following literature:

+- Ogata, K. (2011). _Modern control engineering_ (5th ed.).
+Prentice Hall.

+If you find or publish a paper or book using this model, please consider adding it to this list.
+[Contributions](/docs/contributing.md) of other references are also welcome.

 ## Model Derivation

 1. Applying [Newton’s Second Law](/docs/newton-laws.md) to the valve mass: